cairis-platform/cairis/docs/doc.rst

-If this is carried out, the detail associated with the risk score in the Risk Dialog box will indicate cases where, although the effectiveness score for the countermeasure holds, this is by virtue of a countermeasure targetting the weakening threat or vulnerability.
+If this is carried out, the detail associated with the risk score in the Risk Dialog box will indicate cases where, although the effectiveness score for the countermeasure holds, this is by virtue of a countermeasure targeting the weakening threat or vulnerability.

 Countermeasures cannot, however, be simply defined on the fly.
 They arise as the result of rational risk analysis, so risks need to be